Data-scientific study of Kronecker coefficients: Distributions of loadings

 In this section, we present the histograms of loadings and describe the corresponding distributions.
 First, we consider all the triples of $\mathbf t \in \mathcal P(n)^3$, and after that, separate them according to whether $g(\mathbf t) \neq 0$ or $= 0$.

-Figure \ref{fig-6} has the histograms of $r$-loadings of $\mathbf t \in \mathcal P(n)^3$ for $n=14,15,16$.
-According to what the histograms suggest, we conjecture that {\em the distribution of the $r$-loadings of $\mathbf t$ converges to a normal distribution as $n \to \infty$}, and sketch the curves of normal distributions on the histograms.
+Figure \ref{fig-6} (resp.
+Figure \ref{fig-7}) has the histograms of $a$-loadings (resp. $b$-loadings) of $\mathbf t \in \mathcal P(n)^3$ for $n=14,15,16$.
+According to what the histograms suggest, we propose a conjecture: \begin{conjecture} {\em Consider $\mathcal P(n)^3$ as a sample space.
+Then the sequence of random variables $X^a_n$ (resp. $X^b_n$) defined by the $a$-loadings (resp. $b$-loadings) of $\mathbf t$ converges in distribution to a normal (resp. gamma) random variable as $n \to \infty$}. \end{conjecture} We sketch the curves of normal distributions on the histograms in Figure \ref{fig-6}.
 Here we note that the mean is not exactly 150.
-Actually, the mean values of the $r$-loadings are $\approx 148.86, 148.15, 147.65$ for $n=14,15,16$, respectively.
+Actually, the mean values of the $a$-loadings are $\approx 148.86, 148.15, 147.65$ for $n=14,15,16$, respectively.
+Similarly, we draw the curves of gamma distributions in Figure \ref{fig-7}.
+The mean values of the $b$-loadings are $\approx 72.07, 66.71, 63.48$ for $n=14,15,16$, respectively.